 Characterization and Utilization of Therapeutic Cardiac Devices in Children with Congenital Heart Disease

 Technology of Interest

-This Test-Case aims to determine if NESTcc could adequately capture a specific stent implantation in pulmonary arteries and systemic veins during congenital heart disease therapy.
+This Test-Case aims to determine if NESTcc can adequately capture a specific stent implantation in pulmonary arteries and systemic veins during congenital heart disease therapy.
 The stents being studied are of particular interest in pediatric patients.
 Successful implantation and use surveillance could provide the impetus for more robust outcome assessment, and subsequent possible label expansion.
-In addition, this project will characterize the range of pediatric stent use at participating PEDSnet sites and develop a scalable approach to investigating pediatric device use in PCORnet networks.
+In addition, this project is characterizing the range of pediatric stent use at participating PEDSnet sites and developing a scalable approach to investigating pediatric device use in PCORnet networks.

 Formal regulatory (U.S. Food and Drug Administration – FDA) approval for devices used in congenital heart disease is rare, and the majority are used “off-label” after adult approval.
 The lack of formal regulatory authorization and the potential cost of separate pediatric studies have both undermined industry development and constrained therapies in the pediatric space.